BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

   During each *snap*, I was fortunate enough to do industrial research internships where I worked with similar genre of research minds developing similar genre of biomarkers in a compltely different genre of medical and wearable domains.

 # DISCLAIMER
-*The story contained many happy little accidents that were not described here for the safety of future researchers.*
+*The story contained many happy little accidents that were not described here for the safety of future aspiring researchers.*

 <!--  limited knowledge but  know of accumulating